 The cut-over areas of northern Wisconsin were ideal settings for tanneries.
 The region was already set-up for large scale logging operations, so transitioning from felling white pine to felling hemlocks was relatively simple.
 With the decimation of the white pine forests, there were also many former loggers in the region looking for employment, and a large labor pool made it easier for tanners, like the Shaws, to recruit people to work in their very smelly industry.
 Additionally, tanneries needed easy access to large amounts of water, so areas with many streams like Taylor County were appealing settings for tanneries.

 Soon, tanneries across Taylor County began to receive cow hides sent by the Shaw Family from locations as far away as South America.
-Though there were cows in Taylor County, the Shaw family primarily chose to ship hides from cattle herds Central and South America as well as the American Southwest.
-It was cheaper to send the hides to Taylor County, then to send the bark to where the hides were produced.
+Though there were cows in Taylor County, the Shaw family primarily chose to ship hides from cattle herds in Central and South America as well as the American Southwest.
+It was cheaper to send the hides to Taylor County then to send the bark to where the hides were produced.

-To meet the volume of hides, the Shaws contracted with local tanneries and also built their own.
-Although they existed before the tanning industry, the communities of Medford, Rib Lake, and Perkinstown grew up around the Shaw company tanneries.
+To meet the volume of hides, the Shaws contracted with local tanneries and built their own.
+Although they existed before the tanning industry, the communities of Medford, Rib Lake, and Perkinstown grew around the Shaw company tanneries.
 Workers at the Shaw family tanneries earned about $8 per week.
 By April 1890, the tannery in Medford produced more than two tons of tanned leather each day.

 Tanning in Wisconsin

 The conditions that made Taylor County the Shaw’s choice for leather production drew other tanners to the state as well.
 By 1900, Wisconsin produced nearly 15% of the nation’s tanned leather, with the majority of the tanneries centered in Milwaukee.
-Unlike the Shaw’s operation in Taylor County that worked with hides shipped from afar, in Milwaukee the tanning industry grew-up alongside the stockyards.
+Unlike the Shaw’s operation in Taylor County that worked with hides shipped from afar, in Milwaukee the tanning industry grew alongside the stockyards.
 Farmers and ranchers across the upper Midwest and American southwest, sent their cattle to Milwaukee and Chicago to be butchered and have their hides turned into leather.
-Tanners in Milwaukee imported bark from the cutover district, shipping it by rail to the tanneries outside the city.
+Tanners in Milwaukee imported bark from the cutover district, transporting it by rail to the tanneries outside the city.

 By 1910, Milwaukee was the world’s largest center for leather production, but the industry rapidly declined over the next few decades as alternatives to tanning with bark became available.
 The tanneries in Taylor County also declined during that period, with the major operation in Medford shutting its doors in 1919.